Ranking Metrics: Extending Acceptability and Performance Indexes: Empirical application

 \subsection{Portfolio selection using ranking metrics}

-In this section, we conduct performance‑based portfolio optimization using classical ratios (Section~\ref{sec:Rank_Metr_exam}) and the new $\Lambda$‑quantiles and bibliometric‑inspired metrics (Subsection~\ref{sub_biblio_index}).
+In this section, we conduct performance‑based portfolio optimization\footnote{The portfolio optimization problem was solved using a genetic algorithm (GA) implemented in MATLAB's Global Optimization Toolbox.
+The optimization was performed using a population of 200 candidate solutions and a maximum of 500 generations, allowing for an extensive exploration of the feasible solution space.} using classical ratios (Section~\ref{sec:Rank_Metr_exam}) and the new $\Lambda$‑quantiles and bibliometric‑inspired metrics (Subsection~\ref{sub_biblio_index}).
 Each optimization problem maximizes a specific ranking metric: RAROC, GLR, Omega, $\Lambda$‑quantiles, the $h$‑index, $h^2$‑index, $h_\alpha$‑index, and $w$‑index.
 The RAROC's CVaR and the two-levels $\Lambda$‑quantiles are computed using a parametric Student’s‑t specification.

 We aim to construct a portfolio of 14 assets, that are all constituents of the NASDAQ index.
-Daily returns are retrieved from Bloomberg for the period January 1, 2019, to January 31, 2023.
-Descriptive statistics - exhibiting deviations from normality - are reported in Table~\ref{tab:descriptive_stats} for the in-sample period (Feb 2023- Jan 2024).
+Short selling is not allowed.
+Daily returns are retrieved from Bloomberg for the period Fabruary 17, 2022, to Fabruary 02, 2023.
+Descriptive statistics - exhibiting deviations from normality - are reported in Table~\ref{tab:stat} for the in-sample period.

 The in-sample data is used to obtain the optimal portfolios.
 In particular, we generate $1000$ random initial portfolio weight vectors, ensuring that each vector lies in the unit simplex.
 For each initial guess $w_0$, we solve a separate portfolio optimization problem for each performance metric using a numerical global optimization routine.
 For each metric, the objective function is maximized over the feasible set using a derivative-free optimization algorithm.
 Among all solutions, we select the weight vector achieving the highest objective value; if multiple optimal solutions are found, their average is used.